What is X11 Forwarding?

 Tips and Troubleshooting

-- Fresh Connections: Each new node requires a fresh
+- Each new SSH or SLURM session requires a fresh